Trump family

-The Trump family is a prominent wealthy American family.
-The most well-known member is Donald Trump, the 45th and current 47th president of the United States, which makes them the First family of the United States.
-The family is of German descent.
+The Trump family is a wealthy American family.
+The best-known member is patriarch Donald Trump, the 45th and current 47th president of the United States (2017–2021, 2025–present).

+The Trumps are of German descent.
 They are active in business, entertainment, politics, and real estate.
-Other prominent members include Donald Trump's father Fred Trump, and his grandfather Frederick Trump.
+Other prominent members include Donald Trump's father Fred Trump, and grandfather Frederick Trump.